Obama administration steps up efforts to protect Puget Sound

 Goldfuss said nine federal agencies signed a memorandum of understanding aimed at strengthening coordination among them to work toward a healthy Puget Sound ecosystem.

-Goldfuss was joined by Gov. Jay Inslee, Native American tribal leaders and U.S. Reps.
+Goldfuss was joined by Washington Gov. Jay Inslee, American Indian tribal leaders and U.S. Reps.
 Denny Heck and Derek Kilmer, who co-founded the Congressional Puget Sound Recovery Caucus.

 "In order for us to reverse the tide of damage that's been going on in Puget Sound, we're going to need everybody," said Leonard Forsman, chairman of the Suquamish Tribe, who talked about the importance of salmon to his and other tribes.
 "And that includes not only the government agencies and the state agencies and the nonprofits, but we also need all the people who live here and are moving here."